 I am looking forward to helping you heal and ease your companion’s dis-ease.
 I feel very fortunate to be involved with the people here at the Holistic Veterinary Center and to be involved in my client’s and patient’s lives.

 I started coming to the Holistic Veterinary Center in 1998 as a patient with my first Golden Retriever for treatment of Inflammatory Bowel Disease, when everything else I had tried, had failed to help her.
 (I got another great 3 years with her thanks to Dr. Evans).
 After seeing how well she responded to holistic treatment, I started bringing all my pets to see Dr. Evans for general wellness check ups.
 In August of 2000, I accepted the position of being Dr. Evan’s technician.

-My job currently has me assisting Dr. Evans in all office appointments, and surgeries.
+My job currently has me assisting Dr. Evans and Dr. Leclerc in all office appointments, and surgeries.
 I also

 will help with the front desk duties of answering and returning phone calls, and checking patients